Islam in the United States: Conversion to Islam

 Some of the earliest Islamic missionary activities were undertaken by Alexander Russell Webb, who in 1893 established a mission in Manhattan, although it faltered due to lack of funding.
 From 1910 to 1912, Inayat Khan toured major American cities preaching Islam; he attracted large audiences though not as many converts.
 More successful in converting Americans to Islam was Mufti Muhammad Sadiq, who established a mission in Chicago in 1920.
 The converts Sadiq attracted tended to be African American.
-Soon after, indigenous African-American Muslim groups began to form: the Moorish Science Temple was established in Chicago in 1925, and the Nation of Islam formed in 1930.
+Soon after, African-American Muslim groups began to form: the Moorish Science Temple was established in Chicago in 1925, and the Nation of Islam formed in 1930.

-25,000 Americans convert to Islam per year.
-The conversion rate of Americans has become 4 times more since September 11.
+According to an article in 2001, 25,000 Americans convert to Islam per year.

 In more recent years, there has been significant conversion to Islam in the state, federal, and local prisons of the United States.
 According to J. Michael Waller, Muslim inmates constitute 15–20% of the prison population, or roughly 350,000 inmates in 2003.
 Waller states that these inmates mostly come into prison as non-Muslims.
 He also says that 80% of the prisoners who "find faith" while in prison convert to Islam.
 These converted inmates are mostly African American, with a small but growing Hispanic minority.

+Since the start of the Gaza War in 2023, there has been an increase in Americans who have converted to Islam.